bugcrowd/templates/submissions/description/server_security_misconfiguration/cache_poisoning/template.md

-# Cache Poisoning

-## Overview of the Vulnerability

 A web cache allows for static and fast fetching of content in web applications.
 Content Delivery Networks (CDNs) are commonly used to serve content used by applications.
 A malicious attacker can take advantage of caching mechanisms to serve content or deny service to certain applications using X-Based Host headers (X-Forwarded-Host, etc.).

 Cache poisoning allows an attacker to serve content for cached pages on CDNs and websites with cache misconfigurations.
 This opens the application up to attacks like Cross-Site Request Forgery (CSRF), and to leakage of sensitive information.